tiffanybalc/RNN_accident_forecast/README.md

 # RNN_accident_forecast

-For more information, please refer to the following two files first: Documentation.md and Mathmatitical fundation of RNN.pdf
+For more information, please refer to: Documentation.md